Teruel: History

 The area around Teruel has been populated since the times of the Celtiberians, who called it Turboleta.
 The place-name Turboleta could come from the Basque-Iberian term itur + olu + eta (place of the water source, spring), according to the theory of Basque-Iberism.
 The area was later occupied by the Romans, who left remains in nearby towns, such as Cella.

 Some authors claim that in the location of the current city of Teruel (specifically its Jewish quarter) was originally called Tirwal, a name that would have come from the Arabic word meaning "tower."
 A Muslim enclave is said to have existed in that location in the year 935.
 However, the corresponding archaeological sites found there belong to a defensive structure, not a population center.

-On October 1, 1171, King Alfonso II captured Tirwal.
+On 1 October 1171, King Alfonso II captured Tirwal.
 He was threatened by the Almohads’ capture of Valencia, and wanted to strengthen the southern border of his kingdom.
 In the same year, he founded the city of Teruel, granting it fueros and privileges to facilitate the repopulation of the area.

 The foundation of Teruel marked an unprecedented change in the political and territorial structure of southern Aragon.
-The predominance of Albarracín and Alfambra during the Muslim era was replaced by that of the newly-founded cities, Teruel in particular, to the detriment of Alfambra.
-Alfabra would remain in the background under the organizing principle of manorialism.
+The predominance of Albarracín and Alfambra during the Muslim era was replaced by that of the newly-founded cities, Teruel in particular, to the detriment of Alfambra, which would remain in the background under the organizing principle of manorialism.

-According to one legend, Toruel was founded when all the wise and important people of the town came together to look for signs and omens.
+According to one legend, Teruel was founded when all the wise and important people of the town came together to look for signs and omens.
 The omen they found favorable was a bull, mooing from atop a high place with a star shining on it from above.
 The high place where they found the bull was eventually made into the town’s main square.
 According to some authors, the name of the city has its origins in this meeting, since the combination of the words “bull” (toro) and the name of the star, "Actuel," would make "Toroel," which could become "Toruel."
 The legend of this encounter also explains the star and bull on the city’s flag and coat of arms.